An Ultherapy Q&A With Dr Vistnes

 With the level of education and ongoing, specialized training our practitioners receive, I think they represent some of the best trained, most knowledgeable practitioners in the United States.
 They really have a good understanding of how patients are aging and what the options are, what’s going to work best for a patient, and what’s not.
 They have the abilities and tools at their disposal to help a patient meet their goals and expectations.

 And one other thing – a lot of patients don’t really need full face treatment.
 A lot of patients really have areas of concern that are localized to, say, the lower half of the face or just the brows or maybe the neck and decollete.
 Our understanding of Ultherapy has improved, and we have more treatment tips at our disposal; we can customize the treatment to specific areas on the face and the neck so you’re doing smaller, more focused areas, where the cost is significantly less and the results just as good.

 Learn More About Ultherapy with a Free Consultation

-If you’d like to get some more information from our experts and find out if you’re a candidate for Ultherapy, please come in for a complimentary consultation at any of our Bay Area or Washington locations.
+If you’d like to get some more information from our experts and find out if you’re a candidate for Ultherapy, please come in for a complimentary consultation at any of our California, Texas or Washington locations.